bvcmartins/recommendations_IBM/README.md

 plain SVD and Funk SVD have similar performances.
 We also found that at least 300 latent features are necessary to account for class imbalance effects.

-These clusters showed that the preferred customers lived in low-density regions.
-They are socially and family-minded, dreamful, interested in culture but with high financial interest.
-They probably had a membership in green organizations during their youth and they were mainly of the avantgarde movement.
-Probably they are still married and their sons and daughters live with them.
-They are very active online.